cragis/McP/instructions/brain.md

 ![](img/cc_sleeve.jpg)\

-1. Make sure the sleeve is inserted into at least 3/4 of the height of the cable feedthtough.
+2. Make sure the sleeve is inserted into at least 3/4 of the height of the cable feedthtough.

 ![](img/cc_tighten.jpg)\

-1. Using 2 M3x10mm screws and M3s square nuts, fix the cable bundle in place.
+3. With the printed piece, using 2 M3x10mm screws and M3s square nuts, fix the cable bundle in place.

 ## Step 12: Connect wires